rajkhare05/rajkhare05/README.md

 ### Hi there 👋, I'm Raj

-- 🔭 I’m currently working on a discord bot 'dark memer' and a media player
+- 🔭 I’m currently working on a discord bot [DarkMemer](https://github.com/rajkhare05/darkmemer)
-- 🌱 I’m currently learning unity and android
+- 🌱 I’m currently learning unity
-- 👯 I’m looking to collaborate on media player application
+- 👯 I’m looking to collaborate on media player and 3d models
 - 🤔 I’m looking for help with UI
 - 💬 Ask me about python
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love games ❤️❤️
+- ⚡ and yes I love games ❤️❤️

-(Next Project: A Media Player)